Carroll John Daly: Other work

 Daly also created other pulp detectives, including Detective Satan Hall, "Three-Gun Terry" Mack, and Vee Brown.
 In addition to Black Mask, Daly also wrote for other pulp magazines, including Detective Fiction Weekly and Dime Detective.
 After leaving Black Mask, Daly found other magazines did not want serials.
-Daly’s solution was the ‘story arc’, stand alone stories that did not depend on each other, yet tied together to make a larger theme/plot.
+Daly's solution was the "story arc", stand alone stories that did not depend on each other, yet tied together to make a larger theme/plot.

 His other characters included Clay Holt, a detective almost identical to Race Williams, created by Daly when he left Black Mask; all of the Holt stories were published by Dime Detective instead.
 One of the Holt stories, "Ticket to a Crime", has the distinction of being Daly's only story to be adapted into a Hollywood movie, the 1934 Lewis D. Collins film Ticket to a Crime.

 In the 1940s, Daly's work fell out of fashion with crime fiction readers, and he moved to California to work on comics and film scripts.
 When Mickey Spillane became a bestselling novelist with Mike Hammer, a character similar to Daly's detectives, Daly remarked "I'm broke, and this guy gets rich writing about my detective."
 However, Spillane wrote Daly a fan letter saying that Race Williams was the model for his own Mike Hammer.
-The story goes (at least as far as Spillane told it) that when Daly’s agent at the time saw the letter, she instituted a plagiarism suit.
-Whereupon Daly canned her because he hadn’t gotten a fan letter in years and he wouldn't sue anybody who had taken the time to write one.
+According to Spillane, Daly's agent saw the letter and instituted a plagiarism suit, whereupon Daly fired her because he had not received a fan letter in years and did not want to sue anybody who had taken the time to write one.

 Daly's papers are archived in the Department of Special Collections at the UCLA Library.